mrmasterplan/rwklevelfiles/editor/README.md

 You will need to fix the robot and kitty position in the in-game level editor.
 These settings are not suppoted yet.

 Have fun.

+### Extras

+#### Updated .kitty file
+The converter will discover if there is already a .kitty file in the target location.
+If there is, features that the converter does not support will not be overwritten.
+Said another way, the converter adds supported features into the .kitty files and leaves unsupported stuff intact.

+You can fix your robot and kitty positions, music, conveyor speed etc in a level, extract the level, and copy it into the `level_in/` folder, and these parts will remain set as they were on the next conversion.

+#### Radio Beacons
+The editor now supports callout texts.
+Simply create an object layer and add text boxes in the same location as a radio beacon tile.
+The converter will associate the two based on position.

 ## Installation